julien-dubuc/Compliant-Gripper-Etextiles/README.md

 This project introduces a **3D-printed soft gripper** designed to solve these issues:
 1. **Zero-Energy Holding:** Utilizes a custom self-locking worm screw mechanism that maintains a firm grip on objects without consuming electrical power (0 Watts).
-2. **Compliant Design:** Underactuated (driven by a single servo motor) with flexible 3D-printed fingers that conform to the shape of heterogeneous and fragile objects.
+2. **Compliant Design:** Flexible 3D-printed fingers that conform to the shape of heterogeneous and fragile objects.
 3. **Smart Tactile Feedback:** Integration of embroidered e-textile sensors (Shieldex 117/17 conductive yarn) on the fingertips for contact detection.

 The gripper was rigorously tested against a standard rigid rack-and-pinion mechanism using an OptiTrack motion capture system, load cells, and SimScale FEA for geometric optimization.